allegro/marathon-consul/README.md

 ## Usage

-- Consul Agents should be available at every Mesos Slave, tasks will be registered at host their run on.
+- Consul Agents should be available at every Mesos Slave, tasks will be registered at hosts their run on.
 - Only tasks which are labeled as `consul:true` will be registered in Consul.
-- Only services with tag `marathon` will be maintained.
-This tag is automatically added during registration.
+- Only services with tag specified by `consul-tag` property will be maintained.
+This tag is automatically added during registration. **Important**: it should be unique for every Marathon cluster connected to Consul.
 - At least one HTTP healthcheck should be defined for a task.
 The task is registered when Marathon marks it's as alive.
 - Provided HTTP healtcheck will be transferred to Consul.
-- Labels with `tag` value will be converted to Consul tags, `marathon` tag is added by default (e.g, `labels: ["public":"tag", "varnish":"tag", "env": "test"]` → `tags: ["public", "varnish", "marathon"]`).
+- Labels with `tag` value will be converted to Consul tags, e.g. (note: `consul-tag` is set to `marathon`) `labels: ["public":"tag", "varnish":"tag", "env": "test"]` → `tags: ["public", "varnish", "marathon"]`.
 - The scheduled Marathon-consul sync may run in two modes:
     - Only on node that is the current [Marathon-leader](https://mesosphere.github.io/marathon/docs/rest-api.html#get-v2-leader), `sync-leader` parameter should be set to `hostname:port` the current node appears in the Marathon cluster.
       This mode is **enabled by default** and the `sync-leader` property is set to the hostname resolved by OS.